My Path

-My path into design wasn’t linear—and that’s my strength.
-My journey started in law school, where I trained my mind to analyze problems from every angle.
-Supporting U.S. customers at Groupon forced me to step into a culture that wasn’t my own, listen carefully to frustrations, and respond with empathy and clarity.
+My journey into design wasn’t linear—and that’s my strength.
+I started in law school, where I trained my mind to analyze problems from every angle.
+Later, supporting U.S. customers at Groupon taught me how to step into a culture that wasn’t my own, listen carefully to frustrations, and respond with empathy and clarity.
 What felt like customer service at the time was really my first lesson in design: understanding pain points, spotting patterns, and shaping solutions that worked for real people.

-A few years later, I found myself in a preschool bilingual classroom, teaching English and Spanish to a group of energetic kids.
+A few years later, I found myself in a preschool bilingual classroom, teaching English and Spanish to energetic kids.
 Every day meant juggling expectations—parents, curriculum, and children’s needs—all while making complex ideas simple and engaging.
-It was here that I learned adaptability, creativity, and how to craft experiences that truly connect with different audiences.
+This is where I learned adaptability, creativity, and how to craft experiences that truly connect with different audiences.

 During the pandemic, I discovered the amigurumi technique and started experimenting, designing toys myself.